Enter Your Details Below to Receive Your FREE Proposal Process Strategy Cheat Sheet.

 Super-smart resources to help you win

-Get answers to the top 05 faqs to answering an RFP with a proposal.
+Get answers to the top 05 faqs to answering an RFP with a proposal and proposal management tool.

 #1 What is an RFP?

 Depending on the requirement, the RFP may be anywhere between 1 to 1000 pages long.
 Sometimes, customers share requirements even via a simple email thread.
-But sometimes, especially in government proposal writing, the RFP can be very information-intensive and more than 200 pages.
+Most of the time, especially in government proposal writing, the RFP can be very information-intensive and more than 200 pages.
+(RFP software come in handy here)

 #2 What is an RFP Response?